Gaith-M/Colors/readMe.md

 - Add color rearrange functionality so users can place colors in whichever order they want

 By this the first feature would be completed

+I've put this project on hold for the time being.